cloydlau/hourjs/README.md

 - hourjs is more concise
 - dayjs do not unify the usage between ordinary date strings and none-date strings
+- dayjs will return false when you pass the wrong arguments instead of throwing an error
 - dayjs didn't take in the *preciseDiff* PR, the plugin author publish [dayjs-precise-range](https://github.com/huangjinlin/dayjs-precise-range) under ISC licence

   > *duration* plugin of dayjs can be used for diff calculation, but it's indirect to indicate sequence of time

 ```js
 import dayjs from 'dayjs'